george-mcintyre/aida-pva/docs/1_01_Aida_Pva_Client.md

 AIDA-PVA clients can use various methods to connect to the supported EPICs Channel Providers.
 These include:
 - EasyPVA - see: [EasyPVA Documentation](http://epics-pvdata.sourceforge.net/docbuild/easyPVAJava/tip/documentation/easyPVA.html).
 EasyPVA is end of life and is no longer supported.
 - PvaClient - see: [PvaClient documentation](https://github.com/epics-base/pvaClientJava).
 PvaClient does not propagate server errors back to the client.
-- Plain old Java - see: [AIDA-PVA User Guide](1_00_User_Guide.md) for an example.
-Is quite heavyweight.
+- Plain PvAccess - see: [AIDA-PVA User Guide](1_00_User_Guide.md) for an example.
+Is quite verbose.
 - aida-pva-client - a purpose built replacement for the legacy AIDA client.
 Lightweight and full functionality.

 ## aida-pva-client
 aida-pva-client is delivered in the aida-pva-client jar.
 This jar includes everything your client application needs to access any AIDA-PVA and compatible EPICs Channel Provider.

-Behind the scenes it is implemented with Plain old Java, PvaClient, and EasyPVA.
-The implementation is selected as follows:
+Behind the scenes it is implemented with plain PvAccess, PvaClient, or EasyPVA.
+The implementation may be selected as follows:
-- default implementation is pojo - Plain old Java.
+- default implementation is plain PvAccess.
 - if a property `aida.pva.client.request.executor` is set it overrides the default as follows:
-  - **pojo** - Use Plain old Java
+  - **PvAccess** - Use plain PvAccess
   - **PvaClient** - Use PvaClient implementation
   - **EasyPVA** - Use EasyPVA implementation
 - if an environment variable `AIDA_PVA_CLIENT_REQUEST_EXECUTOR` is set it overrides the default or any property as follows:
-  - **pojo** - Use Plain old Java
+  - **PvAccess** - Use plain PvAccess
   - **PvaClient** - Use PvaClient implementation
   - **EasyPVA** - Use EasyPVA implementation

+@note EasyPVA maven repository is unsupported and so it does not compile.
+The implementation has therefore been commented out.

 ### Imports
 These are the only imports you need.